ishanjain28/jellyseerr/docs/extending-jellyseerr/forward-auth.md

 You can use [forward-auth](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) mechanism to log into Jellyseer.

-This works by passing the authenticated user e-mail in `Remote-User` header by the auth server, therefore enabling single-sign-on (SSO) login.
+This feature enables single sign-on(SSO) by passing the authenticated user(and optionally the authenticated user's email address for extra security) in the headers defined by `forwardAuth.userHeader` and `forwardAuth.emailHeader` in the configuration file or the settings in Settings->Network in Web UI.

 :::warning
 The user has to exist, it will not be created automatically.